-A sacrificial spirit has permeated the church since its origins, world church leader Ted N. C. Wilson said.
+A sacrificial spirit has permeated the church since its origins, world church as permeated the church since its origins, world church leader Ted N. C. Wilson said.
 "We are told that God's Advent movement was started in sacrifice and it will end in sacrifice," he said.
 "What a privilege for each of us to sacrificially share what God has given to us."

 Thank you for considering a generous donation to the 2023 Annual Sacrifice Offering.
 For online information, visit bit.ly /annual-sacrifice-offering.
-See also Global Mission (gm.adventist mission.org); the 1922 Annual Sacrifice Offering (bit.ly/1922 -offering): and Ellen White's "reflex influence" (bit.lv/EGW-reflex).
+See also Global Mission (gm.adventist mission.org); the 1922 Annual Sacrifice Offering (bit.ly/1922 -offering); and Ellen White's "reflex influence" (bit.ly/EGW-reflex).

-Provided by the General Conference Office of Adventist Mission, which uses Sabbath School 53 mission offerings to spread the gospel worldwide.
+Provided by the General Conference Office of Adventist Mission, which uses Sabbath School mission offerings to spread the gospel worldwide.
 Read new stories daily at AdventistMission.org.